 How to upload documents

-- Start the process by either clicking the link provided in the email with the subject line "Action required - withdrawal set-up failed" or from the "Bank transfers" section of your GoFundMe dashboard
+- Begin by clicking the link provided in the email with the subject line "Action required - transfer set-up failed" or in the "Transfers" section of your GoFundMe dashboard

 Documents must meet the following requirements: